 In Indonesia, refugees and asylum seekers have been in limbo for years since Australia closed its border to asylum seekers arriving by boat in 2013.
 Indonesia, a non-signatory to the UN refugee convention, denied refugees and asylum seekers the right to work, travel and public health care.
 Most refugees and asylum seekers are registered with IOM and receive a monthly allowance of $70 and shelter.
-However, nearly 5,000 refugees and asylum seekers have been barred from registration with IOM and are left to fend for themselves in Jakarta.
+However, nearly 5,000 refugees and asylum seekers and are left to fend for themselves in Jakarta.

 In Kalideres, west of Jakarta, the government has arranged for 250 homeless refugees and asylum seekers to be sheltered in a single, crowded building which has no privacy for women and children.
 They all sleep in tents and on the floors.
 They cannot use the IOM’s facilities and a church provides two meals per week; the refugees and asylum seekers rely on the generosity of the local population on the other days.

 Indonesia people reacts as she is sprayed with disinfectant inside a makeshift steriliation chamber during the coronavirus outbreak in Jakarta Source: Getty Images

 “Refugees in Indonesia are in a complete state of stress and worry.
 They live in dire conditions, have very little money, receive no medical treatment, and sleep in unsanitary and overcrowded places,” Efran said.